Tax Reform for Businesses: Meals and Entertainment Expense Deduction

 Impact on Businesses

-The new law surrounding meals and entertainment expense deductions will require additional planning and budgeting for 2018.
+The new law surrounding meals and entertainment expense deductions will require additional attention to record keeping.
 Consider creating separate accounts for 50% deductible business meals, 100% deductible social employee expenses, and nondeductible entertainment expenses.
 This will help easily identify how to treat expenses during tax time.

 Contact an Anders advisor to learn how the deduction changes will affect you.